Does Your Partner Have Rage Attacks? Here's What to Do

 When your partner “loses it," can you get the tirade to ricochet off you?

-For whatever reason—or possibly no good reason at all—your partner is blasting you, what do you need to do?
-Granted, many therapists would simply suggest that you leave the scene.
+For whatever reason—or possibly no good reason at all—your partner is blasting you.
+What do you need to do?
+Granted, many therapists would simply suggest you leave the scene.
 For, as a matter of personal dignity and respect, you’re hardly obliged to tolerate such abuse.
-But although such a response is warranted, it can actually be dangerous—regardless of how churlishly or cruelly your partner is treating you.
+But although such a response is warranted, it can be dangerous, too—and regardless of how churlishly or cruelly your partner may be treating you.

-Whether the hateful, hurtful words they're hurling at you are right or wrong (and it’s safe to assume that at the least they’re highly exaggerated), raging people desperately need to be heard.
-So unless you’re so discombobulated by their tongue-lashing that you can’t think straight or emotionally tolerate their super-charged hostility—or, their out-of-control tantrum is scaring you out of your wits—it’s almost always best to hang in there and attempt to “take in” whatever they’re so vehemently screaming at you for.
+Whether the hurtful words they're hurling at you are right or wrong (and it’s safe to assume that at the least they’re exaggerated), raging people desperately need to be heard.
+So unless you’re so discombobulated by such a tongue-lashing that you can’t think straight or emotionally tolerate their highly-charged hostility, it’s almost always best to hang in there and attempt to “take in”—vs. react to—whatever they’re screaming at you for.

 But first a crucial caveat: Neither you nor anyone else should repeatedly endure such abuse.
 And if it happens more than once or a few times—and seems neverending—then you definitely need to ask yourself why you remain in such a relationship, and whether you may need professional help to extricate yourself.
 Nonetheless, if this person who is prone to anger and rage can “own” their problem (vs. defensively project it onto you or blame you for provoking them) then—if they’re willing to undertake extensive therapy—their unacceptable raving behaviors may eventually become a thing of the past.

-Remember, in all likelihood, the rage says a good deal more about that person and the gravity of their unresolved issues, than it does about you.
+Remember, in all likelihood, the rage says a good deal more about that person and the gravity of their unresolved issues than it does about you.
 This is why it’s always useful to keep in the forefront of your consciousness the probability that your so-inflamed antagonist may hardly be reacting to you at all.
-That is, to see their behavior as a kind of “temporary insanity,” for it would certainly seem that they’ve taken leave of their senses, or utterly lost their grip on reality.
+Unconsciously, they may be perceiving you as some phantom from their past.
+So it's best to see their behavior as a kind of “temporary insanity,” for it would certainly seem they’ve taken leave of their senses, utterly lost their grip on reality.

-Which is to say that up to this point your partner—emotionally—has never had the opportunity to come to terms with, or lay to rest, their original upset.
-Despite your “triggering” your abuser’s rage, it’s extremely doubtful that you represent its source.
+Which is to say that up to this point your partner has never had the opportunity to emotionally come to terms with, or lay to rest, their original upset.
+Despite your inadvertently “triggering” their rage, it’s extremely doubtful that you represent its source.
 In their heated tirade against you, they’ve probably lapsed into their child self.
-So whatever they’re so stridently accusing you of doesn’t need to be taken seriously—though when their animosity is so flagrantly aroused, it’s hardly a good idea to communicate to them that you see their outburst as brutal, uncalled-for, absurd, or ridiculous.
-For in such a regressed state it feels totally rational.
+So whatever they’re so stridently accusing you of, though it hardly needs to be agreed to, it’s nonetheless not a very good idea to communicate to them that their outburst is brutal, uncalled-for, or absurd.
+For in their seriously regressed state it may yet feel totally rational to them.

-As counterintuitive as it might appear, their self-righteous rage is generally best viewed as a desperate defense, as unconsciously contrived to stave off far more painful—and vulnerable—feelings that may be coming dangerously close to the surface (such as feeling helpless, inadequate, rejected, ashamed, unlovable).
-So criticizing them for their blatantly irrational temper can, subliminally, be experienced by them as nothing short of a direct attack on their (last-ditch) defense of rage—typically prompting them to become even more enraged.
+As counter-intuitive as it might appear, their self-righteous rage is generally best viewed as a frantic defense for them, as unconsciously contrived to stave off far more painful—and vulnerable—feelings coming dangerously close to the surface (such as feeling helpless, defective, rejected, ashamed, or unlovable).
+So in the moment criticizing them for their terrible temper can be experienced by them as nothing short of a direct assault on their (last-ditch) effort to protect their vulnerability, and so prompt them to become even more enraged.

-Besides, people who are already boiling over can’t hear what you’re saying.
+Besides, people who are already boiling over emotionally can’t hear what you’re saying.
 So it’s not just a waste of breath to defend, justify, or explain yourself.
-In their super-aroused state, your doing so will only make them feel you’re totally disclaiming the authenticity, or legitimacy, of their complaints.
+In their super-aroused state, your doing so will only make them feel you’re totally dismissing the authenticity of their complaints.

-But, in general, raging individuals are able to regain the capacity to listen and reflect on a viewpoint other than their own if you’re able to first make them feel heard, and even (to whatever degree) sympathized with.
+But, in general, raging individuals are able to regain the capacity to listen and reflect on a viewpoint other than their own if you’re able first to make them feel heard, and even (to some degree) sympathized with.

-As I like to emphasize to my clients, and in many of my posts for Psychology Today, more than anything else people need to feel understood.
-So if you can figure out how to make them feel truly heard, their irrationally inflamed battle with you is likely to come to an end.
+As I like to emphasize to my clients, as well as in many of my posts for Psychology Today, more than anything else people need to feel understood.
+So if you can figure out how to make them feel truly heard, their irrationally inflamed battle with you is likely—mercifully—to come to an end.